Back to Labour Values index

 A brief history of incomes policy

-Capitalists prepare for a surrender of sovereignty -
+Capitalists prepare for a surrender of sovereignty - a slippery slope towards rendering themselves redundant

-the Bolshevik example is irrelevant to the condition of the working class in Britain today
+Workers v shareholders - a transitional state - the Bolshevik example is irrelevant to the condition of the working class in Britain today

 Workers' control and state power - why workers control will be good for politics Workers' control and trade unions - The TUC's 'interim report shows itself more interested in preserving the existing trade union structure intact for all time than in developing the ability of the working class to take full control of production.'